robotIsaac Sim

 You'll now be able to see Isaac Sim running on your system.

-Step 6: Open a new terminal and run:
+Step 6: Open a new terminal , switch to base directory OM1-ros2-sdk and run:

 This will bring up the om/path topic, enabling OM1 to understand the surrounding environment.